Azure/AzureGraph/README.md

 ## Authentication

-AzureGraph uses the same authentication procedure as AzureRMR and the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
 The first time you authenticate with a given Azure Active Directory tenant, you call `create_graph_login()` and supply your credentials.
 R will prompt you for permission to create a special data directory in which to save the obtained authentication token and AD Graph login.
 Once this information is saved on your machine, it can be retrieved in subsequent R sessions with `get_graph_login()`.
 Your credentials will be automatically refreshed so you don't have to reauthenticate.

-**Linux DSVM note** If you are using a Linux Data Science Virtual Machine in Azure, you may have problems running `create_graph_login()` (ie, without arguments).
-In this case, try `create_graph_login(auth_type="device_code")`.
+See the "Authentication basics" vignette for more details on how to authenticate with AzureGraph.

 ## Sample workflow